Les Anneaux de la Mémoire

-The organization Les Anneaux de la mémoire (Shackles of Memory in English) is an association under French law.
+The organization Les Anneaux de la mémoire (literally The Rings of Memory in English) is an association under French law.
 Its objective is to make better known the history of the slave trade and slavery and their current consequences, in the perspective of making an experiment among many others, of work of memory whose theory remains to be done, in order to promote exchanges, balanced and equitable, between the societies of Africa, America and Europe.
 The Rings of Memory develop and implement exhibitions, publications, cultural actions at local and international level.
 Shared values (freedom, respect, equality, solidarity) and the search for scientific validity in its approach to historical, social and economic facts underlie all the association’s activities today.
 They are at the origin of multiple cultural actions, international conferences and symposia, publications, educational activities and numerous cultural and tourist development projects, in the framework of actions built with interlocutors from the three continents.

 The Rings of Memory develop and implement exhibitions, publications, cultural actions at local and international level.
 Shared values (freedom, respect, equality, solidarity) and the search for scientific validity in its approach to historical, social and economic facts underlie all the association’s activities today.
 They are at the origin of multiple cultural actions, international conferences and symposia, publications, educational activities and numerous cultural and tourist development projects, in the framework of actions built with interlocutors from the three continents.